docker/docs/engine/security/trust/trust_delegation.md

 Using this delegation allows you to collaborate with other publishers without sharing your repository key (a combination of your targets and snapshot keys - please see "[Manage keys for content trust](trust_key_mng.md)" for more information).
-A collaborator can keep their own delegation key private.
+Collaborators can keep their own delegation keys private.

 The `targets/releases` delegation is currently an optional feature - in order to set up delegations, you must use the Notary CLI: